ZilverZtream/anything/README.md

 - Fuzzy filename and content search using Levenshtein distance.
 - Command-line tools:
   - `anything.exe index` — build or update the database
-  - `search.exe` — query the database with filters (size, date, path, extension, content, author, regex, etc.).
+  - `search.exe` — query the database with filters (size, date, path, extension, content, author, camera, lens, artist, album, title, regex, etc.).
 Add `--json` to emit results as structured JSON

 ## Archive Content Indexing
 Anything can open common archives and index contained filenames so a search result can point directly to a file inside a ZIP, RAR, or 7z archive.